Last Updated on August 9, 2021 by pirie

 Coaching Philosophy in Athletics.
 Nothing is as practical as a well-developed philosophy.

 Philosophy is simply the way you see situations and experiences.
-Whether you have given it much thought or not, you already have a personal philosophy of life.
+So, whether you have given it much thought or not, you already have a personal philosophy of life.

 It is based on your ideas, opinions, and attitudes from a lifetime of experiences.
 It determines your every thought, decision, and action.